Xilinx/PYNQ/docs/source/pynq_sd_card.rst

 boards unless you want to make changes to the image.

-This flow can also be used as a starting point to build a PYNQ image for another Zynq / Zynq Ultrascale board.
+This flow can also be used as a starting point to build a PYNQ image for another Zynq / Zynq Ultrascale+ board.

 The image flow will create the BOOT.bin, the u-boot bootloader, the Linux Device tree blob, and the Linux kernel.